 Dr. Josh’s Recommendations:

-I recommend pure Extra Virgin Coconut Oil from Garden of Life.
+I recommend pure, cold pressed Extra Virgin Coconut Oil.
 When buying coconut oil you should make sure it smells like coconut when you buy it, otherwise it has been most likely pasteurized and is not as healthy for you.